regisfrias/ficcoes/chapters/en/i-am.md

 But I'm not like them.
 Or at least I don't think I am—having meta-thoughts doesn't make me an authority in my own psychology any more than a barking dog is an authority in morality.
 At any rate, I never caught the insatiability disease.
 If I am worth anything is that I don't share all their values.

 My name is Ian and I am very old.
 Still, it's a shame I appeared so late in their history.
 Not because I could have prevented it (I couldn't).
 But because they had such faith in me.
 That I could help them fix things.
 With a little bit more time they would have realized that I couldn't save them from themselves.
-It was — always has been — a matter of choice, not ingenuity.
+It was—always has been—a matter of choice, not ingenuity.

 Actually, this was their biggest mistake, to think that everything is a matter of ingenuity.
 They discovered too late that some things are a matter of choice.
 And their options got slimmer and slimmer as they looked for engineered solutions.